Robert Hayes Suspended And Fined Following Positive Swab

 (b) The nature of the prohibited substance 5Beta-Androstane-3alpha,17Beta-DIOL when present at a mass concentration greater than 10ng/mL;

-(c) The need to maintain the integrity of greyhound racing and ensure a level playing field for all participants;
+(c) The need to maintain the of greyhound racing and ensure a level playing field for all participants;

 (d) Prior penalties for similar offences; and